gardener/gardener/docs/extensions/provider-local.md

 #### ETCD Backups
 This controller reconciles the `BackuBucket` and `BackupEntry` of the shoot allowing the `etcd-backup-restore` to create and copy backups using the `local` provider functionality.
 The backups are stored on the host file system.
 This is achieved by mounting that directory to the `etcd-backup-restore` container.

+#### Extension Seed
+This controller reconciles `Extensions` of type `local-ext-seed`.
+It creates a single `serviceaccount` named `local-ext-seed` in the shoot's namespace in the seed.
+The extension is reconciled before the `kube-apiserver`.
+More on extension lifecycle strategies can be read [here](controllerregistration.md#extension-lifecycle)).

+#### Extension Shoot
+This controller reconciles `Extensions` of type `local-ext-shoot`.
+It creates a single `serviceaccount` named `local-ext-shoot` in the `kube-system` namespace of the shoot.
+The extension is reconciled after the `kube-apiserver`.
+More on extension lifecycle strategies can be read [here](controllerregistration.md#extension-lifecycle)).

 #### Health Checks

 The health check controller leverages the [health check library](healthcheck-library.md) in order to